 Seriously, how much money do you spend every year on new clothes?
 Enough for a plane ticket across the world, perhaps?

 I know that my wardrobe is already small compared to an average female’s closet, even though I have a full closet and dresser.
 So, I think I’m doing pretty good at being better than average.
 However, since I probably wore about half the clothes I own, I decided not to buy any new clothes (shoes and accessories included) for an entire year (this was back in 2013).

 The one exception I made was buying souvenirs while traveling overseas.
 You can’t NOT buy a fun, colorful scarf when you fall in love with it during a 6-week European train trip!

 Souvenirs aside, I successfully avoided buying new clothes for a year!

 “How did she do it?” you might ask yourself.
 It’s all about combining a money-saving mindset with your priorities.
-The bottom line is that clothes just aren’t on my priorities list.
-I would rather save every dollar that could be spent on shopping and spend it on my travel experiences instead.
+The bottom line is that clothes aren’t on my priorities list.
+I would rather save every dollar spent on shopping and spend it on my travel experiences instead.
 That right there is a money-saving mindset.